moaz-shamim/Complete_Backend/04Profesional_Backend_Setup/QuickStart.md

    - By default, "moazshamim1575" can access everything in this project (the whole party), but you can enable this option to be more specific about where they can go.

-5. **Cancel and Update User:**
-   - These are like buttons you can press.
-"Cancel" means you're not making any changes.
-"Update User" means you're confirming and saving the changes you've made to how "moazshamim1575" can access and interact with the database.

 In simpler terms, the "Database Access" section is where you decide who gets special access keys, how they prove they're allowed in, and what specific things they can do at the "party" (or database).
 It's like setting up security and permissions for different users.